pulp/pulp/docs/sphinx/rpm-user-guide/admin-client/consumers/packagegroups.rst

 ^^^^^^^

 ``--no-commit``
-  A flag that indicates that the group install is to be executed but not committed.
-This option is useful to see how package names will be resolved and any dependencies that be installed as well.
+  If specified, the group install is to be executed but not committed.
+  This option may be used to see how package names will be resolved and any dependencies that will be installed as well.

 ``--import-keys``
-  If specified, GPG keys may be imported on the consumer as needed.
+  If specified, GPG keys will be imported on the consumer as needed.

 ``--reboot``
-  A flag that indicates that a consumer reboot should be scheduled pending the successful install of at least one requested package.
+  If sepcified, a reboot will be scheduled on the consumer pending a successful transaction containing at least one package change.

 Uninstall Package Groups on a Consumer
 --------------------------------------